Alexander High School (Ohio)

 Alexander High School (AHS) is located in Albany, Athens County, Ohio, United States.
 It is the only high school in the Alexander Local School District.
-Alexander is the most well educated school in Southeast Ohio.
 The K-12 school complex is located just off SR 32 east of Albany.
 The Alexander Local School District serves students west and south of the city of Athens including residents in Albany, New Marshfield, Shade, and sections of extreme northeast Meigs County.
 The school mascot is a Spartan.
 Their school colors are red, black, and white.

 Athletics

 The Spartans belong to the Ohio High School Athletic Association (OHSAA) and the Tri-Valley Conference, a 16-member athletic conference located in southeastern Ohio.
 The conference is divided into two divisions based on school size.
 The Ohio Division features the larger schools, including Alexander, and the Hocking Division features the smaller schools.